Mother’s Day is right around the corner, and many of you are still searching for that perfect Mother’s Day gift.

 If working with your hands isn’t your thing, make something using your mind.

-Write her a poem, a song, or write down some of your favorite memories and thoughts.
+Write her a poem or a song, or write down some of your favorite memories and thoughts.
 You could even write your own personalized Mother’s Day card.

 The possibilities are literally endless.